Mitlik/tt-on-rod/README.md

 Getting Started
 ===============
+After downloading the files, you'll want to remove the .example from the files module.conf.example and system.conf.example and replace the information with your preferred setup.
+Then it's as simple as running:
+    tt++ path/to/main.tin

+Once there you can add characters via the "addworld" command, and connect to one of those worlds using the alias "cn".

-The simplest way to get started while documentation is back burner to functionality is to head into the project directory and run:
+For further information, the simplest way to get started is to head into the project directory and run:

     grep -r "ALIAS" . && grep -r "FUNCTION" .